EleeForDSandAI/Midterm_Project/README.md

 # User Requirements:
 - The program keeps working in a loop:
     - Once the program is run, the prompt asks the person to enter the name of the country
-    - If the user enters the string ‘quit’ the program stops
+    - If the user enters the string ‘quit’ or an empty string '', the program stops.
     - While entering the country name, the program accepts values without capitalization errors.

 - The program outputs the sting value that is the capital of the country